What to Expect When Taking Your Cat to a Cat Groomer

 What to Expect When You Take Your Cat to a Groomer

 Firstly, many catteries are just that, a cattery.
 Many trained cat groomers only focus on cats, not dogs.
 As a result, the salon is quieter than a dog grooming salon.
+Many of these places also offer cat boarding.

 Having a cats-only environment helps put the kitties at ease.
 That’s the first step in a successful grooming process.